How to close a Singapore company

 Winding up – also known as liquidation – of your company is a formal process where your company’s assets are converted into cash, which is then used to pay off the company’s debts and liabilities.
-This step distributes the remaining company assets among your creditors and shareholders.
+This step contains the distribution of the company’s remaining assets/surplus among your creditors and shareholders.
 Once this process is completed, it terminates the company’s existence.
 Some reasons why you may choose to voluntarily wind up your company include:

 #1 Members’ voluntary winding up